-Candidates with a disability who require assistance will be facilitated upon request.
+Please contact Human Resources if you have a disability and require assistance or reasonable adjustments to the process.
 Candidates who wish to receive the information pack in accessible formats are requested to advise of their requirements as promptly as possible allowing for the fact that the closing date for receipt remains the same for all applicants as noted above.